Astronaut828/FundMe-Airdrop/README.md

 - **Details:**
   - Ensures the funding amount is at least 0.01 ether.
   - Adds unique contributors to a list for potential airdrop of tokens.

+### Withdraw Funds
+- **Description:** Allows the campaign creator to withdraw all collected funds.
+- **Details:**
+  - Resets the list of funders.
+  - Transfers the entire balance to the campaign creator.